cyborgway-org/awesome-transhumanism/LIST.md

 - [CyborgWay.org](https://cyborgway.org) - is an organization whose aim is to accelerate the emergence of cybernetic technologies, cybernetic bodies, cybernetic minds, cybernetic civilization.

+- [CyborgFoundation.com](https://www.cyborgfoundation.com) - Cyborg Foundation was created in 2010 by cyborg artists Neil Harbisson and Moon Ribas in order to help humans become cyborgs, defend the rights of cyborgs and promote cyborg art.​

-- [posthumans.org](https://www.posthumans.org) - POSTHUMANS - The Global Posthuman Network is a global, and local, platform dedicated to the posthuman paradigm shift. ​Our goal is to connect all the scholars, artists, scientists, researchers, human and post-human beings, who are envisioning our posthuman era.
+- [Posthumans.org](https://www.posthumans.org) - POSTHUMANS - The Global Posthuman Network is a global, and local, platform dedicated to the posthuman paradigm shift. ​Our goal is to connect all the scholars, artists, scientists, researchers, human and post-human beings, who are envisioning our posthuman era.

-- [carboncopies.org](https://carboncopies.org) - Carboncopies Foundation, we believe that the possibilities and opportunities enabled by Whole Brain Emulation (WBE) represent the most promising technological path to overcoming our fundamental limitations as a species.
+- [CarbonCopies.org](https://carboncopies.org) - Carboncopies Foundation, we believe that the possibilities and opportunities enabled by Whole Brain Emulation (WBE) represent the most promising technological path to overcoming our fundamental limitations as a species.

-- [longevitytech.fund](https://www.longevitytech.fund) - Investing globally in companies extending healthy lifespans.
+- [LongevityTech.fund](https://www.longevitytech.fund) - Investing globally in companies extending healthy lifespans.
 Longevitytech.fund does pre-seed and seed-stage investments in the best of worldwide early-stage startups and university spinoffs based on our close cooperation with top scientists in the field of aging research and rejuvenation, biotechnology, bioinformatics, agetech, and related AI.
 We Provide an active approach with entrepreneurial help, network and commercialization support.

 - [Longevity.Technology](https://longevity.technology) - We bring together innovators and investors to commercialise the companies that will form the longevity economy.
 There are already 100+ rejuvenation biotechs working on unique therapies and building R&D pipelines to increase healthspan and lifespan.